KighteW3/dotfiles/README.md

 # .DOTFILES

-This is my personal repo for my .dotfiles configuration, you can fork it or just copy, feel free to be inspirated by my dotfiles.
+This is my personal repo for my .dotfiles configuration, you can fork it or just copy, feel free to be inspirated by it.

 ## Dependencies